O Jeonghui: Life

-O Jeonghui was born in Seoul, South Korea on November 9, 1947.
+O Jeonghui was born in Seoul, South Korea, on November 9, 1947.
 She attended the Sorabol Art College from which she received her B.A. in creative writing in 1968.
 O Jeonghui made her initial literary impact while in her final year of college as she was awarded the Chungang Ilbo annual award for aspiring writers.
 This work was even more remarkable as O Jeonghui began to write it while she was still in high school.
-The story was “The Toyshop Woman,” a dark story about a high-school girl, who is emotionally abandoned by her parents and whose disabled brother dies, setting her on a path of madness which is paved by kleptomania and sexual obsession.
+The story was "The Toyshop Woman", a dark story about a high-school girl, who is emotionally abandoned by her parents and whose disabled brother dies, setting her on a path of madness which is paved by kleptomania and sexual obsession.
 As O Jeonghui matured as a writer, her work became increasingly non-imagistic and centered on the idea of family life as a trap for women.
 From 1990 on, O Jeonghui has published only sporadically, including one work of children's fiction, Song-I, It's Morning Outside the Door.

+Controversy

+O was a key member of the Arts Council of Korea during the Park Geun-hye administration, which was found to have compiled a blacklist of artists and authors who were considered leftist and cut them off from public exhibitions and government funding.
+The Korean Publishers Association cancelled O's participation in the Seoul International Book Fair as a promotional ambassador after a group of cultural organizations including the Writers Association of Korea held a press conference and protested against the appointment.